idleberg/sublime-nsis-plugins/README.md

 * Download the files using the GitHub [.zip](https://github.com/idleberg/NSIS-Sublime-Text-Addons/archive/master.zip) download option
 * Unzip the files to your Sublime Text `Packages` directory

+## Usage

+As of [version 3.0](https://github.com/idleberg/NSIS-Sublime-Text-Addons/releases), command completion is case-sensitive to reduce accidental triggering.

 ## License

 The MIT License (MIT)